kirtanp8/Pokemon-Space-Invaders-PROJECT1/README.md

-# Pokemon-Space-Invaders
+# Project-1 Pokemon-Space-Invaders
- This is my first project from the General Assembly course
+ Implementing my love for Pokemon :charizard: into the popular arcade game Space Invaders 👾

 # Overview
 For the first project of the SEI Course, the assigned task was to create a fully functioning browser-based game from a short list of arcade games which included Space Invaders.